yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 ## Page 50

 There are two formatting corrections for the `metaparameters` code example.
-There is no comma after the package `name` attribute and the `service` resource is declared with a capitalized 'S' and lacks a space following the opening brace.
+There is no comma after the package `name` attribute, the `service` resource is declared with a capitalized 'S' and lacks a space following the opening brace.
 It should be formatted as follows:

 ```puppet
 package { 'example app package':